marko-js/markojs.com-legacy/src/blog-posts/drafts/marko-v3.md

 ## Performance

 When utilizing JSX, the performance of your code will be determined by how _you_ write your code (and the JavaScript runtime).
-However, because Marko is more declarative there is more opportunity for the Marko compiler to make improvements in the output program without you, the developer, having to change a single line of code.
-This difference has resulted in Marko being _10x_ faster than JSX on the server in a real world benchmark.
+However, because Marko is more declarative there are more opportunities for the Marko compiler to make improvements in the output program without you, the developer, having to change a single line of code.
+This difference has resulted in Marko being _10x_ faster than JSX on the server in a real-world benchmark.
 An _order of magnitude_ difference is very significant as shown in the following graph:

 ![Average Requests per Second](https://raw.githubusercontent.com/patrick-steele-idem/marko-vs-react/master/charts/requestsPerSecond.png)